 Below are some observations about my experience.

 Some Say Yes Out Of Courtesy.

-I remember a while back, I was in the kitchen cleaning the dishes, then I heard in my spirit, don’t say yes out of courtesy.
-This was regarding a part of my life.
-Here it goes…’ If you are ever going to host me, I will let you know ahead the things I do not consume (That’s if I am comfortable enough to eat your food).
-For those I do not have the opportunity to inform ahead, I am quick to say, “No. I’ll just have water, thank you.’’
+I remember a while back.
+I was in the kitchen cleaning the dishes when I heard don’t say yes out of courtesy in my spirit(This was regarding a part of my life).
+Here it goes’ If you are ever going to host me, I will let you know ahead of what I do not consume (If I am comfortable enough to eat your food).
+For those I do not have the opportunity to inform beforehand, I am quick to say, “No. I’ll just have water, thank you.”
 In truth, no matter how nice it looks, I will say no thanks.
-This has helped me in other areas of my life over the long time.
+It has helped me in other areas of my life over a long time.
 Let’s skip those other areas for today.

 Some Say Yes Because They Don’t Desire To Hurt The Other Person.

 They often don’t catch that when you gave the yes response when you meant to provide a no is enough to hurt in itself when they get to find out.
 You make the people believe they are unworthy of the truth and not strong enough to handle it.
 Painful pinch, I tell you, it cuts pretty deep.
 You are depriving them of a choice they would have made if only you were bold enough to give a No answer.
 The truth is, If only some guys and ladies were courageous enough to say no when they had the chance and saw the signs, most stories won’t end the way they did/do today.
 And if only some boldly and accurately delivered a yes answer, we won’t be stuck for life now.

 Flip the above.
 Others were blessed by sincerely saying yes or no, which is today’s blissful story.
 Hence, it’s not always harmful to note.